 That's the problem that Pearson Accelerated Pathways was founded to solve.
 College education is still one of the most important factors in future employment and earning potential, but we didn't think it should be so cost-prohibitive.
 So, we decided to think outside the traditional four-year college experience and create a higher education option that provided everything that the traditional experience does not: flexibility and low cost, so that as many students could graduate debt-free as possible.

 Ready to see if Accelerated Pathways can help you avoid college debt following you around?
-Take our two-minute assessment to see if you're a good fit!
+Learn more about our programs and book some time to speak with our higher education experts, reach out to us today!

 We saw that the two highest costs of college were overhead and opportunity.